scriptin/jmdict-simplified/README.md

     info: string[];

     /**
-     * Source language information for borrowed words and wasei-eigo */
+     * Source language information for borrowed words and wasei-eigo.
+     * Will be empty for words with Japanese origin (which is most of the entries) */
     languageSource: JMdictLanguageSource[];